Huckins Yacht Corporation: PT boats

 Huckins Yacht Corporation built PT boats for two squadrons during World War II.
 In 1940, three governing bodies – the Bureau of Ships, the Board of Inspection and Survey, and the Navy Personnel Command – had agreed that all PT boats developed up to that time were defective.
 Confident he had a solution, Frank Pembroke Huckins utilized his company's own "Quadraconic" Hull to build a boat that met the Navy's PT boat guidelines.
 The Quadraconic design, supported by 15 years of in-house research and experimentation, was developed using a conic method worked out by Lindsay Lord, and resulted in slightly concave bottom sections and a sharp bow entry.
 The Huckins PT 69 was compared to those being constructed by Elco, Higgins and the Philadelphia Navy Yard in a series of comparative performance tests conducted by the Board of Inspection and Survey off New London, Connecticut, in July 1941, known as the "Plywood Derby".
 The tests allowed boats of various classes from the three manufacturers to demonstrate their seakeeping qualities and hull strength by making a run at maximum sustained speed in the open ocean.
 Accelerometers were installed in the pilot house of each design to record "pounding" of the hull against the water in like sea conditions.
 The seaway course of the open-water trial, 190 nmi at full throttle, started from the mouth of New London Harbor and finished at Montauk Point Whistling Buoy.

 The Elco and Huckins boats made the best showing; although the Huckins edged the Elco 77-footer in speed (41.5 versus 40.2 knots), turning circle (305 yards in diameter compared to 407 yards) and pounding factor (the Elco pounded 60% more than the Huckins), Elco took first place, and was awarded a contract to build 385 boats.

 Huckins won its design contract in 1941, just when the Navy was ready to scrap the PT program, and licensed the use of the Quadraconic hull in PT boat construction.
 They also granted permission for Elco, Higgins and the Philadelphia Navy Yard to use their patented laminated keel, which increased hull strength.
 A total of 18 78 ft boats for squadrons 14 and 26 were commissioned in early 1943.
 They were assigned to specific outposts in the Panama Canal, Miami, Florida, the Hawaiian Sea Frontier at Pearl Harbor, in the Central Pacific, and a training center in Melville, Rhode Island.

 The Huckins patrol torpedo boat platform was designed to handle four torpedoes, two 50-caliber gun turrets and depth charges on the stern.
-The Huckins boats were generally well-regarded by the sailors who manned them.
+The Huckins boats were generally well-regarded by the sailors who crewed them.
 They had relatively high freeboard, with good headroom below the decks.
 A man could stand in the engine room, so engineers had plenty of space to work.
 Sleeping quarters on the Huckins PT vessels were considered to be comfortable by their captains and crews, who called them "the yachts".